wemake-services/django-split-settings/README.rst

             # local settings (do not commit to version control)
             optional(os.path.join(os.getcwd(), 'local_settings.py')),

-            # starting from version 0.2.3 is not necessary to pass scope.
+            # starting from version 0.2.3 it is not necessary to pass the scope,
-            # it finds parent globals() scope automatically.
-But it still accepts it.
+            # it finds parent `globals()` scope automatically,
+            # but it is still possible to pass it directly.
             scope=globals()
         )